 Auto Loans and Recent or Open Bankruptcy

 You may be surprised to find out that even if you’ve recently declared bankruptcy, you can purchase a used car and finance it with a car loan as well.
 After all, you’ve probably heard about how a recent bankruptcy is a black mark on your credit report, right?
 While that may be true, there are also special niche lenders who see a bankruptcy in a different light than many lenders.
 Since you cannot file for bankruptcy often and once the process has started you are on a way to reduce or eliminate your debt.
 So some lenders view your ability to repay a car loan as very strong and less risky than that of a person with many bills, debt and collection accounts.
+Additionally, there are certain benefits associated with getting a bankruptcy car loan.

 It is important to time your actions correctly.
 If you’re about to declare bankruptcy, don’t try to get a car loan just yet.
 Being on the verge of declaring bankruptcy means you’ve got tons of debt you can’t pay off, which in turn means you’re not going to qualify for a loan.
 The right way to do this is to wait until either you have filed for bankruptcy or your debts have been discharged.
 This is key because now you have or will soon have the clean slate you’ve been looking for.
 With your debts eliminated, you can then start rebuilding your credit score; getting a used car loan and making your payments on time is a great way to do this.